kathyqian/crisp/README.md

 ### License

 This theme is licensed under the [MIT License](https://github.com/kathyqian/crisp/blob/master/license.txt).
-I would really appreciate it if you could keep at least one of the links intact though!
+I would really appreciate it if you could keep at least one of the footer links intact though!

 ### More Screenshots